patriciadourado/frompat/content/blog/jwt-login-flask/index.md

   module to handle the hard part and SQLAlchemy as ORM with PostreSQL as database.
 ---
+This is a simple tutorial to help you build a simple JWT based login application and registration using the micro web framework **Flask**.

 Before running the Flask API its necessary to install a bunch of packages as you can check listed here [requirements.txt](https://github.com/patriciadourado/jwtlogin-flask/blob/master/requirements.txt).

 ## Python Virtual Environment